dheerajkrishna141/URLink-backend/README.md

-# URL Shortener Backend
+# URLink Backend

 ## Overview
-The URL Shortener Backend is the core application for [URLink (urlshortener front-end)](https://github.com/dheerajkrishna141/URL_Shortener).
+The URLink Backend is the core application for [URLink (urlshortener front-end)](https://github.com/dheerajkrishna141/URL_Shortener).
 This Spring Boot application offers RESTful APIs to shorten URLs with user-specific aliases, facilitating redirection to the original URLs.
 It also includes features such as user authentication, role-based authorization, and Cross-Origin Resource Sharing (CORS) to ensure secure access to user information.

 ## Installation